mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-setup.md

     - gnode/gin-web:gallerydev
     - gnode/bc20-uploader:latest

-  - to match the ids of the local `gnode` user and `deploy` group; use `getent passwd` and `getent groups` to find the appropriate ids.
+  - to match the IDs of the local `gnode` user and `deploy` group; use `getent passwd` and `getent groups` to find the appropriate IDs.
   - make sure the used IP addresses do not overlap with already running docker containers.
-  - make sure to use ssh ports that do not overlap with any other ssh port in use e.g., -> needs to be adjusted in the gin client later on as well
+  - make sure to use ssh ports that do not overlap with any other ssh port in use e.g., -> needs to be adjusted for git pushes later on as well
     - "141.84.41.217:2424:22"

   - make sure the local directories match the local setup